RuoyuGuo/DLgroup/content/authors/qingchen/_index.md

 ---
 # Display name
-title: Ruoyu Guo
+title: Qingchen Tang

 # Full Name (for SEO)
-first_name: Ruoyu
+first_name: Qingchen
-last_name: Guo
+last_name: Tang

 # Is this the primary user of the site?
 superuser: true

 # date, display sequence
-date: 202205
+date: 202502

 # Role/position
-role: PhD Student
+role: MPhill Student

 # Short bio (displayed in user profile at end of posts)